 - An initial brief telephone or email consultation

 - A 90-minute intake interview with you to discuss the issues in depth, as well as review your child's history

-- A total of 6 to 8 hours of one-on-one in-person testing with the student, broken up into several sessions
+- A total of approximately 7 hours of one-on-one in-person testing with the student, broken up into several sessions

 - Scoring, analysis, and interpretation of test results

-- An in-depth 2-hour feedback meeting to present results, explain conclusions, offer recommendations, and
+- An in-depth feedback meeting to present results, explain conclusions, offer recommendations, and

 answer your questions